sxjscience/GPT-J-hf/README.md

 ## Run Example

-You can run the following command with an AWS EC2 g4dn.2xlarge.
+You can run the following command with an [AWS EC2 g4dn.2xlarge](https://aws.amazon.com/ec2/instance-types/g4/).
 It will generate the continuation of the sentence "Why AutoGluon is great?".

 ```
 bash run_generation.sh
 ```

+Generating 800 tokens with "Why AutoGluon is great?" takes 45 seconds.
+Following is a sample output of the script .

-## Sample
+### Sample

 ```
 ***output_context: Why AutoGluon is great?